 Through a systematic study of the religious iconography, the curator Steve Bourget was able to determine that two major forms of sexuality are present on funeral ceramics:

 - one involving non-procreative sexual acts (sodomy, masturbation, fellation…) between a living human being (generally a woman) and possibly a sacrificial victim, a dead being or a skeletal being.

 - the other pertains to procreative copulation either between animals symbolizing important elements of fertility (amphibia, rodents…), or between an important divinity – mainly the divinity known under the name of "Wrinkle Face" – and a human woman.

-The first category of images would seem to refer to a reversed sexuality and one that could not lead to procreation as is specific to the inhabitants of the infra world, while the second one, representing copulation between a divinity and a sacrificial victim, would seem to invoke conducive sexuality on the cosmological plane, as a proof of fertility of the world inhabited by the Mochicas.
+The first category of images would seem to refer to a reversed sexuality and one that could not lead to the procreation of the inhabitants of the infraworld, while the second, representing the copulation between a divinity and a sacrificial victim, would seem to invoke a fruitful sexuality with a cosmologic dimension - thereby guaranteeing the fertility of the world inhabited by the Mochicas.

-There is thus nothing erotic about these astonishing representations, and their naturalism is just superficial, since they represent the essential part of super-natural entities or processes combining things that are normally far removed from one another: the living dead, animals with human attributes, gods who are at once destructive and regenerative.
-It is, in fact, religious imagery used in ritual that uses sexuality to symbolize abstract cosmological operations: the journey from this world to the infra world, the continuous exchanges of nourishing and nurturing substances – blood, the seminal fluid, water… – between the living and divinities or ancestral spirits, regulated exchanges that guarantee proper functioning of the universe managing which is the duty of sovereign and religious dignitaries.
+There is thus nothing erotic about these astonishing representations and their naturalism is merely superficial, since they generally represent super-natural entities or processes which combine objects that are not usually associated together: the living dead, animals with human attributes, gods who are both destructive and regenerative.
+They are, in essence, religious images used in ritual where sexuality symbolizes abstract cosmological operations.
+These operations include: the journey from this world to the infra world; the continuous exchange of nourishing substances such as blood, seminal fluid and water, between the living and the divine or between the living and ancestral spirits and finally, regulated exchanges that guarantee the proper functioning of the universe, the management of which is the responsibility of the sovereign and religious dignitaries.